封装和封装库

 Through-hole and NPTH pads have a hole in addition to the pad itself.
 The hole shape can be circular or oval, with corresponding size controls.
 By default the pad is centered on the hole, but the pad can be offset relative to the hole if the offset shape from hole option is enabled (circular pads cannot be offset from the hole).

 Fabrication properties are primarily used as metadata in Gerber X2 fabrication output, where the fabrication property is included as an aperture attribute for each pad.
+Some properties also affect DRC.
 The following fabrication properties are available:

 BGA pad can only be applied to SMD pads, and only affects Gerber X2 output.